ExploreNcrack/Discrete-Math/Coin Weighing/README.md

 * "arrow R" represent the case when the scale tips to the right
 * "arrow B" represent the case when the scale balances

+## Method Use to Solve the Problem
+ This is a very typical problem that can be solve with **Divide and Conquer**